Bawnorton/NeruinaAutoReports/README.md

 # NeruinaAutoReports
-Repository for keeping track of all auto-reports
+Repository for keeping track of all of Neruina's auto-reports